-- 1. Disconnect the air supply line. - 2.
-Using the appropriate tool, remove the left and rear panels from the generator - 3.
+- 1. Ensure air supply is OFF. - 2.
+Using the appropriate tool, remove the left and rear panels from the generator. - 3.
 Using the appropriate tools, remove the pressure transducer to be calibrated, leaving it electrically connected to the system. - 4.
-Connect transducer to be calibrated to the reference pressure gauge.
+Connect transducer to be calibrated to the reference pressure source.